How to Import WordPress Posts with Images

 Import Variable Number of Images Per Post

-In some cases, your import file may contain multiple images to import.
-Here are the most common:
+In some cases, your import file may contain multiple images per post, which is especially typical with blog posts.
+Here are the most common scenarios:

 Option A: Image URLs Stored In A Single Column Or Element, And Separated By A Character